kartavtcev/gateway-sketch/README.md

 ## Not implemented:
 * no auth security
 * no transactions rollback in terms of business transactions
-* no persistent storage - (like in memory postgres)
+* no persistent storage
 * no proper error handling: now is NoContent for all tech + business exceptions (GateWay typed exception) + technical error message
 * no Futures - only async java collection wrapped to scala
 * no custom actors declared in code
 * no docker
 * no proper tests coverage - just a few sample unit tests (all green)
-* not much "toxic" Monads, only basics like [Option]
+* no "toxic" Monads, only basics like [Option]